a-patel/LiteXSms/docs/Twilio.md

 # LiteX Twilio Sms
-LiteX.Sms.Twilio is a sms lib which is based on LiteX.Sms.Core and Twilio.
+LiteX.Sms.Twilio is a sms library which is based on LiteX.Sms.Core and Twilio Sms API.

 ## Add a dependency